milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Dreaming of school.md

 Emi: "(After all, I wanted to be loved. . .)"

-*. . .*

 *The scene shifts.
-I'm now in an empty classroom, holding a stapler in one hand and a stack of paper handouts in the other.
-The sunset pierces through the window, casting a golden, nostalgic atmosphere across the room.*
+I'm now in an empty classroom, holding a stapler in one hand and a stack of paper handouts in the other.*

+*The sunset pierces through the window, casting a golden, nostalgic atmosphere across the room.*

 *I staple the handouts, the repetitive crunching of paper under the stapler feeling almost hypnotic.*